RaphaelRibes/samReader/README.md

 ## Features

+- **Precise Error Localization**: Identifies the exact location and type of errors in the reads.
 - **Summary Reports**: Generates comprehensive summaries of the analyses in text under pdf format.
 - **Detailed CIGAR Analysis**: Provides detailed information about the CIGAR strings of the reads.
 - **Chromosome-Specific Analysis**: Generates separate directories for each chromosome, containing mapped, partially mapped, and unmapped reads.